"I shouldn't be doing more races in the United States too soon"

 “We’re here on the East Coast now and COTA is in Texas,” Steiner continues.
 “Texas itself is a huge state, they won’t get in each other’s way because it’s such a big country that can have so many Grands Prix because it has over 300 million people.
 It’s like the “Europe.
 We’re not saying there, ‘because we already have a race in the UK, we shouldn’t go to Portugal,'” Steiner gives as an example. we Europeans have to get used to it.

-Read also : Drivers happy with racing in Las Vegas, but fearful for traditional circuits
+Also read: Drivers happy with racing in Las Vegas, but fear traditional circuits

 So at the moment there are three races in the United States, but Steiner warns that Formula 1 must not go too fast.
 They must first make sure that current events improve, he stresses.
 “With Vegas next year, we have to consolidate what we have.
 Don’t just try to do more and more.
 We also have to do it better and better,” Steiner said.